 Incentives, Performance and Choking in Darts

-This paper examines the effect of incentives on the performance of darts players.
-We analyze four data sets covering a total of 28,761 darts matches of professional, amateur, and youth players.
-The game of darts offers an attractive natural research setting, because performance can be observed at the individual level and without obscuring effects of risk considerations and behavior of others.
+This paper examines how within-match variation in incentives affects the performance of darts players.
+The game of darts offers an attractive naturally occurring research setting, because performance can be observed at the individual level and without obscuring effects of risk considerations and behavior of others.
 We analyze four data sets covering a total of 29,381 darts matches of professional, amateur, and youth players.
 We find that amateur and youth players display a sizable performance decrease at decisive moments.
 Professional players appear less susceptible of such choking under pressure.
 Our results speak to a growing literature on the limits of increasing incentives as a recipe for better performance.

 Keywords: incentives, performance pressure, choking under pressure, darts